-PATTERN is a vibrant and social music application that uses colors to define sounds and playlist.
+PATTERN is a vibrant and social music application that uses colors to define sounds and playlists.
 This application exceeds the boundaries of hearing by visually changing the color of your room with the LED PATTERN LIGHT.
 The LED PATTERN LIGHT is an LED light that connects to the PATTERN app and changes colors based on the rhythm of the song or the vibe of the playlist.
 You can allow the application to interpret these sounds or create your own color meanings.

 PROBLEM: Randomized playlist disrupts moods and patterns within music rotation; I like to call this the flow.
 Additionally, and unfortunately, there is a lack of inclusion towards disabled communities in the physical and digital world.
 In this particular case, I would like to create a platform that is inclusive towards those who are visually or hearing impaired by allowing those who cannot see, to hear the sound of color, and for those who cannot hear to see the color of sounds.
 Lastly, there is a lack of social interaction among existing music applications.

 SOLUTIONS: My goal for this project is to create a social music platform that creates a more inclusive way to experience sounds and color.
 Alongside this, I want this to be a platform where